mejjjor/erik-aouizerate/content/en/project/DataGraph.md

 images = ["img/projects/dataGraph.png","img/projects/dataGraph_2.png"]

 +++
-I build an interactive CV to allow my futur coworkers to navigate and visualize my skills in simple and concise way.
+I have built an interactive CV to allow my future coworkers to navigate and visualise my skills in a simple and concise way.
-Informations could be filtered by date and by theme.
+Information can be filtered by date and by theme.

-Tree tools are available:
+Three tools are available:

-- You can explore skill with my [interactive CV](https://mejjjor.github.io/dataGraphExample/)
+- Explore my skills with my [interactive CV](https://mejjjor.github.io/dataGraphExample/)
-- You can create your own CV with [data-graph editor](https://mejjjor.github.io/dataGraphExample/editor.html)
+- Create your own CV with [data-graph editor](https://mejjjor.github.io/dataGraphExample/editor.html)
-- You can visualize your own CV with [data-graph visualisator](https://mejjjor.github.io/dataGraphExample/visualisator.html)
+- Visualise your own CV with [data-graph visualisator](https://mejjjor.github.io/dataGraphExample/visualisator.html)

 Source code available on [GitHub](https://github.com/mejjjor/dataGraph).